 3. Treat official correspondence

-If you email or write to the Prime Minister or the Home Secretary with a specific immigration case or a general immigration enquiry, your enquiry will be sent to us at the UK Border Agency, treat official team.
+If you email or write to the Prime Minister or the Home Secretary with a specific immigration case or a general immigration enquiry, your enquiry will be sent to us at UK Visas and Immigration, treat official team.
 We only respond to correspondence received by our team from these areas.

 We aim to answer ‘treat official’ correspondence within 20 working days of receiving it.
 We monitor this very closely to ensure you receive a quick response.
 For further details on our customer service, please see the results of our customer satisfaction survey.
 All confidential and personal information we receive is protected under the Data Protection Act.
 We are not permitted to disclose information to third parties, including the progress of an individual’s immigration case, without the individual’s written consent.